-- take reasonable steps to find out if there are materials containing asbestos within the premises and, if so, the amount, where it is and what condition it is in - presume materials contain asbestos unless there is strong evidence that they do not - make and keep up-to-date records of the location and condition of the asbestos containing materials - assess the risk to anyone being exposed to fibres from these materials

-- prepare a plan that sets out in detail how the risks from these materials will be managed - · take necessary steps to put the plan into action - periodically review and monitor the plan, and the arrangements to act on it, so that the plan remains relevant and up-to-date - provide information on the location and condition of the materials to anyone who is liable to work on or disturb them.
+- take reasonable steps to find out if there are materials containing asbestos within the premises and, if so, the amount, where it is and what condition it is in - presume materials contain asbestos unless there is strong evidence that they do not - make and keep up-to-date records of the location and condition of the asbestos containing materials - assess the risk to anyone being exposed to fibres from these materials - prepare a plan that sets out in detail how the risks from these materials will be managed - take necessary steps to put the plan into action - periodically review and monitor the plan, and the arrangements to act on it, so that the plan remains relevant and up-to-date - provide information on the location and condition of the materials to anyone who is liable to work on or disturb them.

-Reporting of Injuries and Dangerous Occurrences Regulations 2013
+Reporting of Injuries and Dangerous Occurrences Regulations 2013/Reporting of Injuries and Dangerous Occurrences Regulations (Northern Ireland) 2013

-These regulations place a legal duty on employers, self-employed people and those in control of premises to report workrelated deaths, major injuries, over seven-day injuries (injuries where an employee or self-employed person is away from work or unable to do their normal duties for more than seven consecutive days) and dangerous occurrences (near misses).
+These regulations place a legal duty on employers, self-employed people and those in control of premises to report work-related deaths, major injuries, over seven-day injuries (injuries where an employee or self-employed person is away from work or unable to do their normal duties for more than seven consecutive days or three days in Northern Ireland) and dangerous occurrences (near misses).